ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 2.      **Resignations**.
-Except as provided in this paragraph, any Director may resign, which resignation shall be effective on giving written notice to the chairman of the Board, the president, the secretary or the Board of Directors, unless the notice specifies a later time for the resignation to become effective.
+Except as provided in this paragraph, any Director may resign, which resignation shall be effective on giving written notice to the Chair of the Board, the president, the secretary or the Board of Directors, unless the notice specifies a later time for the resignation to become effective.
 If the resignation of a Director is effective at a future time, the Board of Directors may elect a successor to take office when the resignation